 For the “modified only” view of the document list I have a view pane which captures the low-level commands for moving a mark (particularly “doc:step”) and cause it to step over any document that is not “modified”.
 So if it finds the document pointed to cannot be saved, it transparently moves to the next document.
 This makes cursor movement, display, and everything else “just work”.
 This is probably the best approach.

 For the multi-part document I currently store the “is it visible” state in the document.
-This makes is a little awkward to get information about the invisible bits, but I found a reasonable way around that.
-The main problem is the two views on the one email message will have to show the same parts, and that isn’t a good idea.
+This makes it a little awkward to get information about the invisible bits, but I found a reasonable way around that.
+The main problem is that two views on the one email message will have to show the same parts, and that isn’t a good idea.

-For mail messages I have an in-between sort of approach.
-The document manages all the movement of marks, but the view tells is what how to choose.
-When a movement comment (such as “doc:step”) arrives at the view, the view adds a couple of values that are not normally used for that command. “str2″ is set to the thread-id of the thread of interest, and “xy.x” is set to 0 or 1 depending on whether that thread should be expanded in context, or should be the only thing displayed.
+For the list of mail messages I have an in-between sort of approach.
+The document manages all the movement of marks, but the view tells is how to choose.
+When a movement command (such as “doc:step”) arrives at the view, the view adds a couple of values that are not normally used for that command. “str2” is set to the thread-id of the thread of interest, and “xy.x” is set to 0 or 1 depending on whether that thread should be expanded in context, or should be the only thing displayed.
 This works well and has a good division of labor, but feels like a hack.
-Overloading fields isn’t really a problem – that fact that I have a limited set of fields in commands effectively requires that.
+Overloading fields isn’t really a problem – the fact that I have a limited set of fields in commands effectively requires that.
 But this puts a limit on the sorts of views that are available – a limit imposed by the document.
 That puts the decision in the wrong place.